BrowserSpecificFile_v2 Op

 Summary (oneliner)

 Browsers support file-types differently.
 E.g. to create a gapless audio loop, you cannot simply loop an MP3 file, you need to create an M4A-file for Safari, an OGG-file for Firefox and an MP3-file for Chrome (and the other browsers).
 Otherwise the loop will have a tiny, but noticeable gap.
+This op let’s you specify filenames specific for each browser.
+It does not handle loading of files, just the filenames.

 Safari on the desktop supports any media the installed version of QuickTime can play.
 This includes media encoded using codecs QuickTime does not natively support, provided the codecs are installed on the user’s computer as QuickTime codec components.